mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

   dozens of times per day, every day, not every 2 weeks on particularly designated release days, or only at the end of the sprint – for those teams, shipping is a permanent state rather than an occasional event.</p>"
-image: "/assets/images/posts/2023-08-14-the-case-for-rust-on-the-web/header.png"
+image: "/assets/images/posts/2024-06-17-shipping-is-a-state-of-mind/header.jpg"
-imageAlt: "The Rust logo on top of a stylized world map"
+imageAlt:
+  "Close-up photo of a green rope on a sailboat, with blurred figures in the background and a sail catching the wind against a clear blue sky."
 ---

 ## Legacy release processes